jtkristensen/Jeopardy/README.md

 ## TODO:
 - [x] Abstract syntax etc..
+- [x] Basic program validity checks to be assumed further.
 - [ ] Type checker for linear typing.
 - [ ] Interpreter reversible semantics.
 - [ ] Reaching definitions analysis (Nilson and Nilson but as a type-and-effect system).